dotnet/csharplang/proposals/csharp-7.0/tuples.md

 > Add the following text after the bullet list in [Exactly matching expressions](../../spec/expressions.md#Exactly-matching-expressions):

-The exact-match rule for tuple expressions is based on the [natural types](XXX) of the constituent tuple elements.
+The exact-match rule for tuple expressions is based on the [natural types](XXX) of the constituent tuple arguments.
 The rule is mutually recursive with respect to other containing or contained expressions not in a possession of a natural type.

+**ISSUE:** The use of "argument" here doesn't seem right; arguments are passed to methods!
+Should it be "elements" instead?

 ### Deconstruction expressions

 > Add this section at the end of the [Expressions](../../spec/expressions.md) chapter.

 A tuple-deconstruction expression copies from a source tuple zero or more of its element values to corresponding destinations.

+**ISSUE:** I whipped up the following grammar; it needs to be made correct/complete.
+I'm guessing we can leverage on existing productions.
+Also, destination can be a declaration of a new local variable (explicit or var), or it can be the name of an existing one.
+My tests show that destination_list can't contain a combination of the two, however.

 ```antlr
 tuple_deconstruction_expression